deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 *”Hundreds, in the simulator.
 I’m just paranoid that the simulator will be wrong.”*

 Xiù had every reason to be nervous.
-Dropping out of warp wasn’t as simple as just turning the engine off and letting the field collapse---the ship’s inertial frame of reference had to be matched with that of the destination system as well, or else they could easily find themselves flashing through the neighborhood at some huge relative velocity.
+Dropping out of warp wasn’t as simple as just turning the engine off and letting the field collapse___the ship’s inertial frame of reference had to be matched with that of the destination system as well, or else they could easily find themselves flashing through the neighborhood at some huge relative velocity.

 All of that was handled by the computers, but the pilot still needed to be on the alert.